richard-scryber/PaperworkDayDocs/docs/index.md

 The technical version of how this works can be found <a href='/docs/framemechanism' >here</a>, but as a simple starter.

-The div `helloworld_doc` has an iframe injected with our static site at https://www.paperworkday.net that is hosted by the cloud-flare cdn via the `init` function.
+The div `helloworld_doc` has an iframe injected into the page via the `init` function, with our static site at https://www.paperworkday.net that is hosted on the cloud-flare cdn.

-Once the page has `loaded` then the call back allows our code to `generate` a document by passing the data to to the frame from the template and the data provided, and this is presented in the frame.
+Once the page has `loaded` then the call back allows our code to `generate` a document by passing the data to to the frame from the template and the data provided, and this is presented in the frame using our open-source <a href='https://github.com/richard-scryber/scryber.core' >Scryber.Core</a> framework.

 The template has `handlebar` syntax for reading the values from the provided data in the template, and performing calculations on that data.
 And the `calc` (or `var`) function can be used within the document styles.